 The report looked at costs associated with compliance failure for the first time.
 Out of a selection of 25 cost factors associated with data breach costs, compliance failures proved to be the number one cost amplifying factor, showing the increasing importance data protection laws such as GDPR, CCPA and HIPAA have begun to play in data breach costs.

-Organizations that suffered high-level compliance failures that resulted in fines, penalties, and lawsuits experienced an average cost of $5.65 million/breach, while organizations with low levels of compliance failures faced costs of $3.35/breach, 51.1% less.
+Organizations that suffered high-level compliance failures that resulted in fines, penalties, and lawsuits experienced an average cost of $5.65 million/breach, while organizations with low levels of compliance failures faced costs of $3.35 million/breach, 51.1% less.

 The report also showed that companies in stricter regulatory environments continued to accrue costs in later years following a data breach.
 In less regulated industries, 68% of costs were incurred in the first 12 months, while in highly regulated industries it was only 46%.
 The bulk of costs in highly regulated industries was spread out in the second year and later as regulatory bodies issued fines and lawsuits were filed and settled.